Bruno Alves: Porto

 Alves was born in Póvoa de Varzim, and grew up in the Caxinas fishing neighbourhood of bordering Vila do Conde, as did his long-time international teammates Hélder Postiga and Fábio Coentrão.
 He started playing football for local club Varzim SC, before joining the youth ranks of FC Porto at the age of 17.

 After three consecutive loans, two in Portugal and another in Greece with AEK Athens FC, Alves returned Porto for the 2005–06 season, extending his contract until 2010 and battling for a first-team spot with Ricardo Costa and João Paulo.
 He played seven league games for the eventual Primeira Liga champions, but was infamously sent off on 15 October 2005 in a 0–2 home loss against S.L.
 Benfica, after headbutting Nuno Gomes.

 The arrival of manager Jesualdo Ferreira in summer 2006 signalled the turning point in Alves' career.
 He beat off stiff competition for a starting berth in the team alongside Pepe and formed a solid partnership with the Brazilian-born centre back.
 An impressive campaign saw the player finally come of age, and he was ever-present as the northerners won another national championship.

 On 7 April 2009, Alves' early mistake in a UEFA Champions League quarter-final tie against Manchester United at Old Trafford led to Wayne Rooney's equaliser– the match ended 2–2 and Porto went on to lose 3–2 on aggregate.
 However, on 10 May, he headed in the only goal in a home win over C.D.
-Nacional which ensured team and the player a fourth consecutive league accolade.
+Nacional which ensured team and player a fourth consecutive league accolade.